nutchanonj/optimization_codes/minimizer_search_2var/readme.md

 To test the code, please run `script_test.m`

-You can see the report in pdf file.
-I also give the LaTeX file gererating that pdf.
+You can see the report in a PDF file.
+I also give the LaTeX file that generates that PDF.